← thelaunch.space

 • Data entry: Zapier connects tools and moves information automatically

 Cost: $100-400/month for a solid automation stack.
 Time saved: 5-10 hours per week.
+McKinsey research shows workflow automation can save up to 30% of time spent on administrative tasks.
 When to do it: This is your first step, even below $100K revenue.
 Automation should be in place before you consider delegation.

 Category 2: Delegate (People)